Colombian centrist must push social policies to win over polarized nation in vote -analysts

 "It's not a coalition, it's a collision," Gutierrez said.

-(Reporting by Luis Jaime Acosta Writing by Julia Symmes Cobb Editing by Mark Heinrich)
+(Reporting by Luis Jaime Acosta Writing by Julia Symmes Cobb Editing by Mark Heinrich and Tim Ahmann)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187))